Sinclair Lewis, Main Street Author

 Sinclair Lewis was born in the small town of Sauk Centre, Minnesota, in 1885.
 His first great success in writing was a novel called Main Street, which was published in 1920.
-He based the book on life in his hometown but he didn’t have much of anything good to say about it.
+He based the book on life in his hometown, but he didn’t say much that was positive about it.

 Later, Sinclair Lewis became the first American writer to win the Nobel Prize in Literature.